 Two ingredients need special attention for perfect ricotta cookies; the cheese and the flour.

-Cheese: Unless you’re able to source high quality, small batch ricotta cheese (usually more dry than milky), you’ll need to drain out most of the moisture.
+Cheese: Unless you’re able to source high quality, small batch ricotta cheese (you want the cheese to be more dry than milky), you’ll need to drain out most of the moisture.
 I do this by blotting the cheese with paper towels until most of the moisture is soaked up.
 You could also use a cheese cloth and allow the cheese to drain in a sieve overnight.

 Other than fussing a little with the cheese & finding the right flour, these cookies are pretty easy to make.
 The batter comes together quickly and you can scoop it out right onto the tray.
 Once the cookies are finished baking, top with a simple glaze made from powdered sugar & milk.
 Decorate with classic non-peril sprinkles and you’ll have perfect ricotta cookies!